Canzz0/XoX-oyunu/README.md

 # Xox Game with React & Boostrap
-XoX game prepared with React and Bootstrap
+XoX game prepared with React and Bootstrap.